 Crossroads UMC Food Pantry – Corner of Hague/Briggs has reopened for Tuesdays at 4:30PM and Wednesdays at 11:30AM as a drive-thru operation.
 Limit to 30 households each time and serving 43204 and 43223.
 Please wear a mask.

-Dodge Rec Center – Free drive-thru produce distribution on the second and fourth Thursdays of the month from 3:30-5:00PM at Dodge Recreation Center (667 Sullivant Ave, Columbus, OH 43215).
+Dodge Rec Center – Free drive-thru produce distribution on the first and third Thursdays of the month from 3:30-5:00PM at Dodge Recreation Center (667 Sullivant Ave, Columbus, OH 43215).
 Please bring your ID.
 First come, first serve.
+Upcoming dates: October 1st and 15th, November 5th and 19th, and December 3rd and 17th.

 St. Aloysius Church – Drive-thru produce distribution on the 4th Thursday of the month at 2165 W Broad St from 3-6PM